indiqusdocs/yntraa/docs/intro.md

 ### End-to-End Business Enablement

-Apiculus ships with SLA-backed integrated support and all the tools needed to enable stellar service delivery on the cloud.
-As an extension of business enablement, Apiculus also offers comprehensive localisation across branding, regulatory, compliance and other localisation domains.
+Yntraa ships with SLA-backed integrated support and all the tools needed to enable stellar service delivery on the cloud.
+As an extension of business enablement, Yntraa cloud platform also offers comprehensive localisation across branding, regulatory, compliance and other localisation domains.

 | FEATURES                                            | DESCRIPTION                                                                                                                                                     |
 | --------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |